I-NERGY/DeepTSF/README.md

 ## Set up DeepTSF

-To set up DeepTSF in your system, you need clone this repository
+To set up DeepTSF on your system, you need clone this repository

 ```git clone https://github.com/I-NERGY/DeepTSF.git```